 If you have an interest in Mechanical Engineering, check out our Human Powered Paper Vehicles contest!

-The EWU Mechanical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://abet.org.
+The EWU Electrical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://abet.org.

 Student outcomes (SOs) describe what students are expected to know and be able to do by the time of graduation.
 Specifically, ABET EAC Criterion 3 specifies the following (minimal) required SOs: